radosvet93/rado-site/src/pages/posts/testing/how-to-actually-test-your-frontend-code.md

 pubDate: 2025-04-19
 description: "Writing tests that matter is hard.
 Here's how shifting my mindset from code coverage to user behaviour changed the way I test frontend applications."
 isPinned: false
-excerpt: "Writing tests on the frontend that matter is hard.
-What exactly to test can feel a bit mysterious and can lead to bad practices of either test the wrong things or testing less critical stuff on the page"
+excerpt: 'Writing tests on the frontend that matter is hard.
+What exactly to test can feel a bit mysterious and can lead to bad practices of either test the wrong things or testing less critical stuff on the page'
 image:
   src: /src/pages/posts/testing/sticky-notes.jpg
   alt: A messy table full with sticky notes and pens
 tags: ['testing', 'frontend', 'career']
 ---